The E. M. Viquesney Doughboy Database

 Picture

-The illustration above is from Friedley-Voshardt catalog number 50, published in 1926.
+The illustration above is from Friedley-Voshardt Company catalog number 50, published in 1926.
 It proves that this Doughboy is one of three definitely known to have been made by that company.
 Smithsonian Institution records show the Viquesney Doughboy at Mt.
-Olivet Cemetery, Fort Worth, Texas, was also produced by Friedley-Voshardt, and a photo of the logo taken by one of our "Doughboy Searchers", Bill Plack, of Herminie, PA, proves that the Doughboy in Warren, Ohio, was also manufactured by the same company.
-It's the opinion of the Smithsonian that all the other stamped-copper versions of the statue were also probably made by Friedley-Voshardt, as it would have been too expensive for Viquesney to have produced multiple full-size molds for several different companies.
+Olivet Cemetery, Fort Worth, Texas, was also produced by Friedley-Voshardt, and a photo of the logo taken by one of our "Doughboy Searchers", Bill Plack, of Herminie, Pennsylvania, proves that the Doughboy in Warren, Ohio, was also manufactured by the same company.
+It's since been proven from old Friedley-Voshardt ads that the company was indeed the manufacturer of all the sheet bronze copies of this statue.

 Picture